 As an integral member of senior leadership, Dave has experience leading complex engineering, product development and production teams and has served on the boards of several start-up companies.
 His passion lies in leading collaborative efforts to solve problems in ways never thought possible.

 Dave enjoys writing, biking, hiking and spending time with his adorable family, and he is an avid hacker on the golf course—but don’t give him any strokes!

-Dirk is the Vice President of Operations at Fortem Technologies, is an experienced high-tech executive bringing more than 30 years of executive staff and management experience in public and private companies.
-As a seasoned professional in technology, Dirk has led a variety of functions including manufacturing, services and support, product development and international sales.
+Dirk is the Vice President of Operations at Fortem Technologies.
+He is an experienced high-tech executive bringing more than 30 years of executive staff and management experience in public and private companies.
+Dirk has led a variety of functions including manufacturing, services and support, product development and international sales.

-Previously in his career before joining Fortem Technologies, Dirk grew Aspect Telecommunications 15x during his 10-year stint as an officer, driving a world-class customer support culture while reducing customer downtime by 90%.
-Earlier in his career at ROLM, Dirk was responsible for the development of the ROLMPhone factory, recipient of America’s first Deming Prize visit.
+Before joining Fortem Technologies Dirk grew Aspect Telecommunications by 15x.
+In his 10-years as an officer, he drove a world-class customer support culture while reducing customer downtime by 90%.
+Earlier in his career at ROLM, Dirk was responsible for the development of the ROLMPhone factory, which was the recipient of America’s first Deming Prize visit.
 Dirk has a B.S. in industrial engineering, an M.S. in operations research and an MBA from Stanford University.

 Dirk joined Fortem Technologies, Inc. for many reasons, but one was a desire to add to his father’s esteemed legacy of aircraft safety in the 20th century.